Chris-Sharpe/quiz/quiz.md

 1. Just Dance is a great way to get some exercise around the house, but which artist used the game in a music video?
 For a bonus point, name the song.
 1. What is the name of the exercise where you quickly go from standing, into a squat, into a plank, then repeat?
 1. Both of these foods are low-fat, but which has more protein: 100g of chicken breast or 100g of eggs (2 large eggs)?
-1. Which vegetable can be juiced to create a Vegan alternative to eggs for making meringue?
+1. Which vegetable can be juiced to create a Vegan alternative to egg whites for making meringue?

 ## Round 4, Crafts and Hobbies: